-The rectifier is a full-wave bridge connected unit.
-The case must be earthed to the machine and this earth is connected POSITIVE.
+The case must be earthed to the machine, and this earth is connected POSITIVE.
 The three bullet type terminal connectors should be checked for tightness, and also the centre fastening bolt.
 This bolt forms the "earth" connection and so must meet clean faces on the machine frame and rectifier case.

-Illustration 15-Rectifier
+Illustration 16-Rectifier